rstoyanchev/spring-sockjs-protocol-webapp/README.md

     export SOCKJS_URL=http://localhost:8080/spring-sockjs-protocol-webapp

+### Known Issues with Protocol Tests

+WebsocketHixie76/WebsocketHybi10/RawWebsocket: Java Servlet containers do not support older versions of the WebSocket protocol.
+See [issue 72](https://github.com/sockjs/sockjs-protocol/issues/72).

+HandlingClose: Servlet containers do not detect a client disconnect soon enough.
+The the next message (or heartbeat) after the disconnect will fail and at that point the session will be closed.

+JSONEncoding: this test requires a recent version of Jackson (see [JACKSON-884](http://jira.codehaus.org/browse/JACKSON-884))

 ### Tomcat

 Tomcat provides early JSR-356 support (WebSocket API for Java).
 You'll need to build the latest Tomcat source from trunk, which is relatively simple.